StevenNo1/Natural-Language-Processing/README.md

 What about the first tag?

-Assume we have a symbol “<s>” that represents the start of your sentence
+Assume we have a symbol "<s>" that represents the start of your sentence